-The TDS distribution map is a result of an empirical Bayesian kriging technique using publicly available data from 424 water chemistry analyses from oil and gas wells.
-A screening process modified from Jensen et al. (2013) was used to ensure that only representative formation water chemistries were used.

-Measured TDS values range from 5495 mg/L to 184 865 mg/L. The final gridded map surface was clipped based on the spatial distribution of representative chemistry data.
-Where data density was insufficient to generate a TDS grid, data points are plotted with TDS labels only.
-Residual values are plotted at each location (Figure 3) to indicate where underprediction or overprediction occurs compared to the measured TDS values.
+The hydraulic head distribution map is a result of an empirical Bayesian kriging technique using publicly available pressure data from 341 drillstem tests from oil and gas wells.
+A screening process modified from Jensen et al. (2013) was used to ensure that only representative pressures were used to calculate equivalent freshwater hydraulic heads.
+The final gridded map surface was clipped based on the spatial distribution of representative data.
+Where data density was insufficient to generate a hydraulic head grid, data points are plotted with hydraulic head labels only.
+Residual values are plotted at each location (Figure 3) to indicate where underprediction or overprediction occurs compared to the measured hydraulic head values.

-Additional formation-scale hydrogeological maps for the Exshaw-Banff HSU are shown in Figures 4 and 5.
-Figure 4 illustrates the distribution of hydraulic head in the Exshaw-Banff HSU, with hydraulic heads calculated using fresh water density.
-Figure 5 shows the water driving force (WDF) vector map for the Exshaw-Banff HSU.
-The WDF vector map allows identification of areas where the buoyancy effect of formation water density has the potential to change the inferred magnitude and direction of groundwater flow (Singh et al., 2017).
-Overall, buoyancy does not appear to have a significant effect on groundwater flow in the Exshaw-Banff HSU.
+Using the methodology of Singh et al. (2017) the Cumulative Interference Index (CII) was determined and used to identify and remove tests that have been influenced by production or injection (Figure 4).
+Additional formation-scale hydrogeological maps for the Exshaw-Banff HSU are shown in Figures 5 and 6.
+Figure 5 illustrates the distribution of total dissolved solids in the Exshaw-Banff HSU.
+Figure 6 shows the water driving force (WDF) vector map for the Exshaw-Banff HSU.
+The WDF vector map allows identification of areas where the buoyancy effect of formation water density and the slope of the HSU has the potential to change the inferred magnitude and direction of groundwater flow (Singh et al., 2017).
+Buoyancy appears to have some influence in the north-central portion of the Exshaw-Banff HSU, where larger angles (dark orange areas) between the WDF vector and hydraulic gradient vector are observed.